ChrisLPlumb91/soyzone/README.md

 The four links are coloured according to the official colours of each social media site in order to make them more easily identifiable.
 Visitors are less likely to click on the wrong link, and are therefore less likely to experience frustration while using the site.
 Each link glows when hovered over, which makes them more visible, as well as more tactile.
 I believe little things like this make a user's experience of the website a more pleasurable one.
 <hr>

-As with the header and the footer, there is also a small <strong>"you are here"</strong> message box that is overlaid on each page.
+As with the header and the footer, there is also a small <strong>"you are here"</strong> message box that is overlaid on each page, and it can be seen at the bottom right corner of the page at all times.
 This box tells the user which page they are currently on.
 I opted for this rather than a fixed header, because I felt that it was less obtrusive.
 Its red colour makes it stand out, and makes up for its small size.
 Hovering over it causes it to become more opaque, and to pop out, just in case a visitor finds that it is not visible enough.

 This message ensures that the visitor knows what page they are on at all times.